hfolcot/riddle-me-this/README.md

 2. Game page
     * Try clicking Go without entering an answer
     * Click on the Skip Question button and ensure the next question is displayed.
+    * Enter an answer and then click the Skip Question button
     * Enter an incorrect answer and click Go.
 3. End page
     * Click on Play Again